DrYenyen/How-To-Use-Goldhen-Cheats-and-Patches-On-PS4/README.md

 **Once inside press Triangle to filter and find all the Patches compatible with your currently installed games**

-**The same can be done inside the Cheats menu to view what cheats are available for your game**
+**The same can be done inside the Cheats menu to view what cheats are available for your games**
 ![-](imgs/9.jpg)